The War (Dix triptych)

-The War (German: "Der Krieg"), sometimes known as the Dresden War Triptych, is a large oil painting by Otto Dix on four wooden panels, a triptych with predella.
+The War (German: "Der Krieg"), sometimes known as the Dresden War Triptych, is a large oil and tempera painting by the German artist Otto Dix on four wooden panels, a triptych with predella.
 The format of the work and its composition are based on religious triptychs of the Renaissance, like those by Matthias Grünewald.
 It was begun in 1929 and completed in 1932, and has been held by the Galerie Neue Meister in Dresden since 1968.
 It is one of several anti-war works done by Dix in the 1920s, inspired by his experience of trench warfare in the First World War.

 Background

 Dix was an art student in Dresden before the First World War.
 He was conscripted in 1915, and served in the Imperial German Army as a machine gunner on the Eastern and Western Fronts.
 He returned to study at the Dresden Academy of Fine Arts, and then in Italy.
 After the war, he was a founder of the short-lived avant-garde Dresdner Sezession art group, and then supported the post-expressionist New Objectivity movement.
 The anti-war art that Dix created after 1920 was inspired by his horrific experiences in the trenches.
 Before this triptych, he completed his large anti-war painting The Trench in 1923, which caused great controversy when first exhibited, and he published a portfolio of fifty prints also entitled Der Krieg in 1924.

 Dix became a professor at the Dresden Academy in 1927.
 He started working on the triptych soon after the tenth anniversary of the end of the First World War, as a reaction to the popular public perception of the war as a heroic experience.
 The painting was first exhibited at the autumn exhibition of the Berlin Academy of Arts in 1932.

 Many of Dix's works were condemned as degenerate art by the Nazi Party, but the triptych was hidden by Dix and survived.
 Several of Dix's preparatory cartoons are held by the Hamburger Kunsthalle.
-The War was bought by the Galerie Neue Meister in Dresden for 500,000 Deutsche Marks in 1968.
+The War was purchased by the Galerie Neue Meister in Dresden for 500,000 Deutsche Marks in 1968.